 2 by 2 Dynamic Duos

-The Buick Automotive Gallery is also home to the Sloan Museum’s Perry Archives.
-Here we house a wide array of photographs, records and objects chronicling the people and history of Flint and Genesee County, Michigan.
-The Archives are open to the public by appointment.
-Researchers are encouraged call 810.237.3440 or send an email to Collections@SloanLongway.org to arrange an appointment with Collections staff.
+The Perry Archives house a wide array of photographs, records and objects chronicling the people and history of Flint and Genesee County, Michigan.
+The archives are currently open to the public by appointment only, on Wednesdays.
+Researchers must call 810-237-3421 or email Collections@SloanLongway.org to arrange an appointment with Collections staff.
+Emails are encouraged.